 - The onset or worsening of the symptoms was preceded by conflicts or stressors in the patient's life.

 - The symptom is not faked or produced intentionally.

 - The symptom cannot be fully explained as the result of a general medical disorder, substance intake, or a behavior related to the patient's culture.

 - The symptom is severe enough to interfere with the patient's schooling, employment, or social relationships, or is serious enough to require a medical evaluation.

 - The symptom is not limited to pain or sexual dysfunction, does not occur only in the context of somatization disorder, and is not better accounted for by another mental disorder.

 One further thing that needs to be noted; the statement about epinephrine is very concerning.
-If a medical professional knows that epinephrine can cause a paralytic episode in someone with Hypokalemic Periodic Paralysis or Andersen-Tawil Syndrome, he or she may take it upon them self to use it on the patient to trigger an episode.
+If a medical professional knows that epinephrine can cause a paralytic episode in someone with Hypokalemic Periodic Paralysis or Andersen-Tawil Syndrome, he or she may take it upon themself to use it on the patient to trigger an episode.
 This can kill someone with PP so should never be done.
-Seeing it in writing in a study can lead an inexperienced doctor without all if the facts to try it.
-Provoking an episode to prove or disprove someone has conversion order is absolutely not to be done.
+Seeing it in writing in a study can lead an inexperienced doctor without all of the facts to try it.
+Provoking an episode to prove or disprove someone has a conversion disorder is absolutely not to be done.
 One of our young members died last year in this exact manner.